Do you struggle to get things done? If you answered yes, here are some great tips on how to overcome procrastination and become more productive.

 It’s difficult to be optimistic about challenges all the time.
 A way to combat this is to make a public commitment with a friend or trusted loved one.
 This creates a source of ‘good stress’ because someone is there to check on your progress.

 This is how you can leverage on eustress for overcoming procrastination.
 So if you want to achieve or do something, share your idea with folks who would be ready to support you.
 When you do, you are creating a promise you’re more likely to keep because someone is there to keep you accountable.

 We all know that distractions are one of the most common factors that stop us from taking action.
-Imagine when you want to focus on a certain task, but all of a sudden, your friend asks you to check out a funny video that has gone viral on Facebook.
+Imagine when you want to focus on a certain task, but suddenly, your friend asks you to check out a funny video that has gone viral on Facebook.
 What do you do?

 If you choose to check out the video, you delay your work.
-This is why it’s important to get rid of distractions as much as possible.
+Therefore, it’s important to get rid of distractions as much as possible.
 A great method to handle distractions and make sure you get work done is through time-blocking.

 Simply create time blocks or slots within your day to complete certain tasks.
-During the given time, you should do nothing else except focus solely on the work in front of you until it’s done.
+During the blocked out time, do nothing else except focus solely on the work in front of you until it’s done.
 According to experts, this is a more efficient way to increase productivity.

-Do you know that procrastination often starts from your mind?
-Believe it or not, it’s YOU who usually talks yourself out of doing something.
+Do you know that procrastination often starts in your mind?
+Believe it or not, it’s you who usually talks yourself out of doing something.
 It is what you tell yourself that stops you from moving forward.

 You tell yourself that it’s raining out there, so it’s better to stay indoors.
-You convince yourself that building a website is difficult.
+Building a website is just too difficult, is just something you have told yourself.
 You justify that you’re already tired, so you need to take plenty of rest.
 As you can see, you are your own enemy.